sherlyc/gp1/README.md

       test : check the task value edited task whether it match with our test string.

- User Interface (HTML & CSS)
+ # User Interface (HTML & CSS)
- Main - display all tasks, add task form, edit/delete buttons, dropdown menus for priorities and status Edit - form to edit data , post to Main to display tasks
+ Main - display all tasks, add task form, edit/delete buttons, dropdown menus for priorities and status.

+ Edit - form to edit data , post to Main to display tasks